DEMO

 STEP 4

-Render the external trust surface
+Render the portable public trust surface

-WHAT EACH STEP PROVES
+WHAT EACH STEP ESTABLISHES

 The key distinction